 INCENTIVE COMPENSATION.
 The Compensation Committee believes that performance-based pay should be a significant component of the executive officers' total compensation package.
 Therefore, each of the executive officers is covered by an incentive plan.
 The objectives of the plans are: to link compensation to organization and individual goal achievement, to motivate and retain key personnel, and to attract qualified talent to the organization.
-The executive officers qualified for bonuses under the plans if the Corporation or subsidiary bank met or exceeded pre-established minimum ("threshold") performance levels in 1996.
+The executive officers qualified for bonuses under the plans if the Corporation or subsidiary bank met or exceeded pre-established minimum ("threshold") performance levels in 1997.
 Each plan contains a schedule setting forth the percentage of salary, if any, payable to the executive officer as a bonus, depending on the Corporation's or subsidiary bank's performance relative to each of the criteria.
+In order to avoid wide swings in payouts and to better focus the plans on long-term results, the plans were amended in 1997 to provide that 60% of any bonus paid to the executive officers would be based on 1997 performance and 40% would be based on the average of the 2 prior years' performance.
 The plans are administered by the Compensation Committee.

 Mr. Anderson's bonus was determined under the Corporation's Management Incentive Plan for Chief Executive Officer.
-This plan provides for a bonus of up to 40% of annual base salary, if the Corporation meets specific targets for return on assets ("ROA"), return on equity ("ROE"), and income growth ("IG").
+This plan provides for a bonus of up to 40% of annual base salary, if the Corporation meets specific targets for return on assets ("ROA"), return on equity ("ROE"), income growth ("IG"), and efficiency ratio ("ER").
 These are commonly-used criteria for measuring institutional performance in the banking industry.
-Mr. Anderson received a bonus of 27.94% of base salary for 1996.
-The threshold performance levels which would qualify him for a bonus under the plan were exceeded for all criteria: the Corporation's ROA, ROE, and IG; however, the maximum levels were not exceeded for any of the criteria.
+ER is defined in the plan as operating expense divided by operating revenue.
+Mr. Anderson received a bonus of 27.70% of base salary for 1997.
+The threshold performance levels which would qualify him for a bonus under the plan were exceeded for all criteria: the Corporation's ROA, ROE, IG, and ER; the maximum levels were not exceeded for any of the criteria.

 Mr. Cox's bonus was determined under the Corporation's Management Incentive Plan for Executive Vice President and Chief Operating Officer.
-This plan provides for a bonus of up to 30% of annual base salary, if the Corporation and First Merchants meet specific targets for ROA, ROE, and IG.
-Mr. Cox received a bonus of 21.27% of base salary for 1996.
-The threshold performance levels which would qualify him for a bonus under the plan were exceeded for all criteria: the Corporation's and First Merchants' ROA, ROE, and IG; the maximum level was exceeded for First Merchants' ROA, but not for the Corporation's ROA or any of the other criteria.
+This plan provides for a bonus of up to 40% of annual base salary, if the Corporation and First Merchants meet specific targets for ROA, IG, and ER and the Corporation meets specific targets for ROE.
+Mr. Cox received a bonus of 29.99% of base salary for 1997.
+The threshold performance levels which would qualify him for a bonus under the plan were exceeded for all criteria: the Corporation's and First Merchants' ROA, IG, and ER, and the Corporation's ROE; the maximum level was exceeded for First Merchants' ROA, but not for the Corporation's ROA or any of the other criteria.

 The bonuses paid to Messrs.
-Helms and Thrash in 1996 were determined under the Corporation's Management Incentive Plan for Administrative Officers.
-This plan provides for a bonus of up to 25% of annual base salary, if the Corporation and First Merchants meet specific targets for ROA,
+Helms and Thrash in 1997 were determined under the Corporation's Management Incentive Plan for Administrative Officers.
+This plan provides for a bonus of up to 25% of annual base salary, if the Corporation and First Merchants meet specific targets for ROA, IG, and ER.

-ROE, and IG.
 Messrs.
-Helms and Thrash each received a bonus of 18.28% of base salary for 1996.
-The threshold performance levels which would qualify them for a bonus under the plan were exceeded for all criteria: the Corporation's and First Merchants' ROA, ROE, and IG; the maximum level was exceeded for First Merchants' ROA, but not for the Corporation's ROA or any of the other criteria.
+Helms and Thrash each received a bonus of 19.25% of base salary for 1997.
+The threshold performance levels which would qualify them for a bonus under the plan were exceeded for all criteria: the Corporation's and First Merchants' ROA, IG, and ER; the maximum level was exceeded for First Merchants' ROA, but not for the Corporation's ROA or any of the other criteria.